SeanShubin/condorcet-specification/README.md

   - AUDITOR: Respond to voters who notice their vote was not cast at all or not cast correctly, voters can prove this with their paper receipts
   - AUDITOR: Send an adjusted report to centralized voting system, so that it may be accounted for in the final tally
   - The central voting system will compute the final tally, rejecting duplicate ballot ids or ballot ids that were not listed during voter registration certification
-  - PUBLIC: Publish the final tally, cryptographically signed, which includes all publicly released information to this point, the fraud report, and the tally computed by the centralized voting system
+  - FOR-PUBLIC: Publish the final tally, cryptographically signed, which includes all publicly released information to this point, the fraud report, and the tally computed by the centralized voting system
 - Apply results
   - At this point the final tally is the best estimate of the will of the people
   - The application of the people's will is beyond the scope of this voting system